RagnarB83/ash-documentation/docs/OpenMM-interface.rst

 ######################################

 A classical system setup typically requires a minimization to get rid of large initial forces related to non-ideal atom positions.
+These large initial forces are usually responsible for the system blowing up in the beginning (error messages of e.g. 'Particle number is NaN' etc.).
 The simple minimizer in the OpenMM library works well for this purpose although achieving convergence can be difficult.
 Typically a few 100-1000 steps of minimization is sufficient to get rid of the major forces.